Santa Clara County, California: 2020 religion census

 Santa Clara County is among the most religiously diverse counties in the US.
 A 2020 census by the Public Religion Research Institute (unconnected to the official US census) calculates a religious diversity score of 0.876 for Santa Clara County, where 1 represents complete diversity (each religious group of equal size) and 0 a total lack of diversity.
 Only four counties in the US have higher diversity scores than Santa Clara County.

 Government

 Santa Clara County has five elected supervisors, elected within their districts.
+The board appoints the County Executive, who is James R. Williams, J.D.
+The County Executive is responsible for the administration of the county and appoints almost all other officers and department heads.

 The county is one among three counties in California (with Napa and Madera) to establish a separate department, the Santa Clara County Department of Corrections, to deal with corrections pursuant to California Government Code §23013.

 The county operates the Santa Clara County Health System of medical centers and clinics.

-The county also pays the $340,000 salary and benefits of the California state Department of Social Services director, which is reimbursed by the state, skirting the $165,000 state law cap for the position.

-In the United States House of Representatives, Santa Clara County is split among 4 congressional districts:
+In the United States House of Representatives, Santa Clara County is split among four congressional districts: